bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 ## Update

-[Gareth Rushgrove][5] mentioned to me at [work][6] that if you’re not exposing Apache to the world on port 80, you probably shouldn’t let it listen to any interface except loopback (otherwise people can see your dynamic site on `http://yourdomain.com:8080`).
-This isn’t an issue for me because I firewall almost every port except 80, but in case you’re interested here’s how to configure Apache:
+[Gareth Rushgrove][5] mentioned to me at [work][6] that if you're not exposing Apache to the world on port 80, you probably shouldn't let it listen to any interface except loopback (otherwise people can see your dynamic site on `http://yourdomain.com:8080`).
+This isn't an issue for me because I firewall almost every port except 80, but in case you're interested here's how to configure Apache:

 [5]: http://morethanseven.net/
 [6]: http://thisisglobal.com/